Airvet, a telehealth veterinary platform, just clawed its way to a $14 million Series A round – TechCrunch

 BW: We have two apps.
 One is for pet-owners to download to talk with a vet, and one is for vets to download to organize workflows and talk to their clients.
 We do not usurp any existing vet relationships.
 Instead, we partner with vet clinics and enable them to conduct telehealth visits and simultaneously enable pet-owners to have access to vets 24/7, even if they don’t live nearby a vet hospital.

-A huge portion of pet owners in the US don’t even have a primary vet.
+A huge portion of pet owners in the U.S. don’t even have a primary vet.
 For serious health issues like surgery, animals still need to go in-person, and network vets can even refer them.
 We’ve also seen Airvet used as curbside check-in, where pet-owners can chat and follow their pet’s in-person vet appointment via live video from the parking lot.

 TC: I see there is a minimum charge of $30 per visit.
 How do you make this model work financially for vets?

 BW: Vets view us as an additional revenue-generating tool on top of their base income.
 We don’t hire vets.
 Our network of 2,600+ vets are largely the same vets who use Airvet within their own hospital.
-They can decide at will, like an Uber drive, to swipe online to be part of the on-demand network and take calls from pet parents anywhere in the country to generate additional income.
+They can decide at will, like an Uber driver, to swipe online to be part of the on-demand network and take calls from pet parents anywhere in the country to generate additional income.

-TC: What have you learned from startups to try this model before?
+TC: What have you learned from startups that tried this model before?

 BW: All the startups that came before us are not consumer-first and are just focused on building tools for vets, so their platforms cannot be used by every pet owner.
 Instead, they can only be used by pet owners whose own vets use that specific platform, which is a tiny fraction of vets and therefore a tiny fraction of pet parents.